TEALSK12/2nd-semester-introduction-to-computer-science/units/2_unit/01_lesson/lesson.md

 ##Materials/Preparation
 * [Do Now]
+* Associated Reading - section 2.1 of Book
 * Index cards for binary activity (at least 1 per student)
 * Scissors
 * 8.5" x 11" printer paper, each page has a large number (2^n) written on it (1, 2, 4, 8, 16, 32, ...)